Flat head screwdriver with narrow ¼” tip

 Keep the smallest size available on your boat, which should be a 8-10 x 3/4”

 Use a 3/16” drill bit for the plastic anchor, add a little 4200 marine adhesive before you insert the anchor.
+We like the 4200 over the 5200 because it stays just a little flexible.
 You should meet some resistance when tapping it into the hole, but not enough to mash the plastic anchor.

 Once it is inserted in your hole you can then screw your screw into the anchor.
 You should now have a solid hold.